 Cold and Cough

-Restlessness while sleeping when having a cold is a tough job for adults.
+Restlessness while sleeping when having a cold and cough is a tough job for adults.
 Imagine the how difficult it will be for infants or children!
 Don’t worry, this is perfectly normal.
 Just make sure the child gets more fluids to cope with the fluid loss through sweating.
+Find out Ten ways to treat cough and cold in baby with ginger.

 Sleep Apnea is a disorder in which breathing stops repeatedly during sleep.
 This can be diagnosed clinically.
 If the child is suffering from Sleep Apnea, the child may sweat more as he/she tries harder to catch a breath!
 Do consult a doctor if this is the case.